Community Impact Grants

 The needs and opportunities in Greenwood County are numerous, and our Greenwood community has consistently been generous in support of local organizations that enrich the lives of residents in our home county.

-Greenwood County Community Foundation has established Community Impact Grant cycles to be offered annually, and the Innovation cycle which occurs every other year, to serve nonprofits in their missions.
+Greenwood County Community Foundation has established Community Impact Grant cycles to serve nonprofits in their missions.
+Four grant cycles are offered annually, and the Innovation cycle is offered every other year.
 Focus areas are designed to be broad enough to encompass a wide range of programs, projects, and purposes.

 Youth and Education